 Bates was succeeded on 2nd September 1979 by Blackburn.
 Tony had recently moved off his weekday shows on Radio 1, and in addition to presenting the Top 40, would also soon be hosting Junior Choice, to his delight.

 Tony told 25 Years of the Chart Show in 1992 that he modelled his countdown style on the person who he believed had done the chart the best, Alan Freeman.
-The music bed he chose to use for the show at first was the theme from 'Firepower' by Gato Barbieri, switching to a different version of the same track by Hot Forties at the start of 1980.
-In early 1981 the theme changed to 'Don't Jive Me' by PJO.
+The CCS theme was dropped, with Tony instead choosing to use the theme from 'Firepower' by Gato Barbieri as the backing music for the chart rundown.
+The show switched to using a different version of the same track by Hot Forties at the start of 1980, and then in early 1981 the theme changed to 'Don't Jive Me' by PJO.

 It was whilst presenting the Top 40 that Tony made his famous faux pas, mispronouncing the name of the band 'Duran Duran'.

 Tommy Vance took over the show on 10th January 1982.
-He is best remembered for dropping in slipping in bite-sized snippets of information about each artist as he announced their record - but in contrast his countdown technique was straightforward and fuss-free .
-There was no standard music bed for the chart rundowns - for example, for a while he used an instrumental loop from Men at Work's 'Down Under', which would go to number 1 in the charts.
+He is best remembered for dropping in slipping in bite-sized snippets of information about each artist as he announced their record - but in contrast his countdown technique was straightforward and fuss-free.
+There was once again no standard music bed for the chart rundowns - for example, for a while he used an instrumental loop from Men at Work's 'Down Under', which would go to number 1 in the charts.

 In January 1983, compilation of the chart passed from the BMRB to market research company Gallup, who introduced a new computerised process, with a promise to improve the accuracy of the charts